 Fortunately, there are some workarounds that can help you get a better understanding of the kind of questions people are asking about your topic.

 People Also Ask Can Trigger Video Results

-Google will likely continue to test this until the most relevant keywords triggering video results in the SERPs also trigger videos in the PAA listings.
+Google will likely continue to test this until the most relevant search terms that trigger video results in the SERPs also trigger videos in the PASF listings.

-This means that you should invest time optimizing your YouTube and video on-page to improve your chances of appearing in the PAAs.
-This feature can be a great way to get your videos in front of more people, and it can also help you to rank higher in the search results.
+This means that you should invest time in on-page optimization of your YouTube and video offerings to increase your chances of appearing in PASF.
+This feature can be a great way to make your videos accessible to a larger number of users, and it can also help you rank higher in search results.

-If you’re not already using this feature to come up with new video ideas, you should be!
+If you’re not already using this feature to come up with new video ideas, you should!
 Here’s how it works:

-This article provides helpful tips on how to boost your organic traffic.
-However, remember that the best way to get the most out of any of these tips is to experiment and see what works best for you.
+Remember that the best way to benefit from each of these tips is to experiment and find what works best for you.
 So if you find something that piques your interest, be sure to share it with others who might find it useful.
-Sharing is caring!
+Sharing is important!